saada/randomstuffs/Rails/test_project/README.md

 For now, the project is focused on three categories:
 Jokes/Memes, Political discussions with polls graphs and voting systems, and Volunteering

-This website combines aspects of Reddit, StackOverflow, and adds its own flavors to it.
+This website comibnes aspects of Reddit, StackOverflow, and adds its own flavors to it.

 ### Let's restructure society